Inquire Visit Apply

 Qualifications / Experience

-• Bachelor’s Degree in education, special education, or related field required.
+• Bachelor’s Degree in English, middle grades education, special education, or related field required.

 • Teaching certification preferred with certification in the Science of Reading (or coursework/professional learning toward certification)